Guillermo Rivarola

-Guillermo Daniel Rivarola (born April 28, 1967 in Villa Huidobro, Argentina) is an Argentine former footballer and currently is the Technical Director of Komets-River Plate.
+Guillermo Daniel Rivarola (born 28 April 1967, in Villa Huidobro, Argentina) is an Argentine former footballer.
 He played as a defender for many clubs in Argentina and Mexico such as River Plate, San Lorenzo, Racing Club.
 He retired playing for Racing.

 Rivarola won 3 Primera Division Argentina with River Plate and 1 with San Lorenzo.
 He had a short tenure in Mexico playing for Pachuca and for Monterrey.
 As manager he coached Racing Club and Olimpo.
-On June 4, 2009 he was named Manager of C.F.
+On 4 June 2009, he was named Manager of C.F.
 Pachuca where he won the 2009–10 CONCACAF Champions League.
 Later he was the Director of Pachuca Youth System Development.

-On December 21, 2010 Guillermo Rivarola was named Manager of Sporting Cristal from Peruvian First Division League for the 2011 season.
-On March 20, 2011 he was involved in a bitter dispute with fellow Argentine manager Marcelo Trobbiani of Cienciano after protesting to the referee in order to get him sent off.
+On 21 December 2010, Guillermo Rivarola was named Manager of Sporting Cristal from Peruvian First Division League for the 2011 season.
+On 20 March 2011, he was involved in a bitter dispute with fellow Argentine manager Marcelo Trobbiani of Cienciano after protesting to the referee in order to get him sent off.